Jets rookie returns from open-heart surgery, gets 'a second chance at life'

 Coleman, an emerging high school star, fainted in a religion class.
 He fainted again a few days later in the shower, and soon he was in a doctor's office being told his football career was over and that no college would want him to play sports.
 He was 14 years old.

 Doctors discovered Coleman was born with a serious heart condition, something called bicuspid aortic valve disease.
 His aortic valve had only two flaps instead of three, a deformity that affected blood flow.
-He could play non-contact sports and wouldn't need surgery until he was in his thirties or forties, the doctors said, but football was out of the question.
+He could play noncontact sports and wouldn't need surgery until he was in his 30's or 40's, the doctors said, but football was out of the question.

 The condition worsened, and Coleman underwent nine hours of open-heart surgery on July 20, 2012.
 His lungs were deflated and his heart was placed on a bypass machine during the operation -- "the scariest time in my life," his mother, Christine, said in a phone interview.